Accra Academy: Arts

 In the arts, Jerry Hansen founded and became the first president of the Musicians Union of Ghana (MUSIGA).
 Veteran music producer Zapp Mallet coined the term “hip life," and KiDi is the 2022 VGMA artist of the year.
 Actor Chris Attoh and writer Amu Djoleto also attended the school.

 Others in the fine arts include visual artists; Prince Gyasi, Bright Tetteh Ackwerh, and Ray Styles, and sculptors; Eric Adjetey Anang and Constance Swaniker.

 Business

 Nana Awuah Darko Ampem I founded Ghana's first private indigenous insurance company; Vanguard Assurance, and was a founding director of CalBank.
 E. N. Omaboe (also Nana Wereko Ampem II) and John Kobina Richardson served on a committee to initiate the Ghana Stock Exchange.
-T. E. Anin & Archibald Tannor have been managing directors of Ghana Commercial Bank.
-Tei Mante was vice-chairman of Ecobank.
+T. E. Anin & Archibald Tannor have been managing directors of GCB Bank.
+Tei Mante was vice-chairman of Ecobank Transnational Incorporated.
 Godfrey Gaoseb was an executive director of the World Bank.
 Felix E. Addo was country senior partner of PwC, and Felix Nyarko-Pong was CEO of uniBank.

 As at 2024, old boys who were serving as CEOs of banks include Daniel Addo of CBG, Julian Opuni of Fidelity Bank, Bernard Gyebi of Prudential Bank, and Edward Botchway of Absa Bank Ghana.